TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 1.)
 3D printed shelf
 The shelf that will be 3D printed by the team will be 10 in length, 10 in width and 5 in depth which will mounted to the wall <sup>2</sup> <sup>4</sup>.
 There will be a sliding door attached from the bottom while mounted on the wall to minimize visual distraction <sup>5</sup>.
 There are 14 holes in the design which are placed to allow for discrete wiring <sup>5</sup>.
+There are four individual shelves inside the mount which will contain all the required subsystems for system functionality.
+The top shelf on the left hand side will contain the input subsystem and on the right hand side will contain the error subsystem.
+The second shelf from the top will contain the speaker preamplifier, the third shelf from the top will contain the processing subsystem.
+The power subsystem will on the bottom shelf.
 2.)
 Command strip details

 The command strips that will be used will be the command black picture hanging strip mixed pack which is sold through Amazon.
 There are 8 pairs of X-large strips in this pack which will hold 20 lbs.
 This will prevent damage to Tennessee Tech property while still allowing the physical mount to installed, which meets constraint (10).